The wind is essential to sailing. A sailboat will not move forward without wind, so every sailor knows that wind can become their best friend.

 Listen To Our Podcast About Ancient Ships, Wind, Sun, Stars, And Innovation below or by clicking here.

-What has changed over the years is the technology and the understanding of how to better use the wind and sails to propel the sailors and their ships in the direction they need to go.
+What has changed over the years is the technology and the understanding of how to use the wind and sails better to propel the sailors and their ships in the direction they need to go.

 Sailing and how human beings have been able to use the wind for thousands of years shows us the human spirit of ingenuity.
 Some of the first boats for sailing were made from reed, wood, and even stretched animal skin.